bchugg/bchugg.github.io/index.md

 # erratic bio

-Prior to Stanford, I was a grad student at the <a rel='nofollow' href="https://www.maths.ox.ac.uk/">Mathematical Institute</a>
+Prior to Stanford, I was a master's student at the <a rel='nofollow' href="https://www.maths.ox.ac.uk/">Mathematical Institute</a>
 at Oxford, where I studied topics at the intersection of spectral graph theory and geometry. <a href="files/ox_thesis.pdf">Here</a> is my thesis on the subject.

 In 2018, I spent some time at <a href="http://www.riken.jp/en/research/labs/aip/" rel='nofollow'>RIKEN AIP</a>